← Back to Home

 Illustrated Guides

+For our new guides, I drew from foundational research I conducted with Brit + Co readers, prioritizing readers who did serious research to make their lives easier.
+How might we help our reader go deep on a beauty staple or fashion trend?
 I conducted a competitive analysis and contrasted results with experiences flagged by our sales team as stellar and sellable.
-I paired with an editorial lead to generate ideas ranging from boomerang-like GIFs to atmospheric videos.
+I paired with an editorial lead to generate format ideas ranging from boomerang-like GIFs to atmospheric videos.
 I built a desktop and mobile prototype of the denim guide in Codepen so our photo contributors and editorial staff could visualize and ideate with design and eng in real time.

 Additional nav explorations